SanjeethaPennada/DT-DRIVE/README.md

 (Submitted to ICST 2026 (under review))

-DET-DRIVE is a framework for evaluating Autonomous Driving Systems (ADS) in a fully deterministic simulation environment.
-The framework enables replay-based evaluation by replacing the ego vehicle in recorded CARLA simulations with an autonomous driving agent(s).
+DET-DRIVE is a framework for testing Autonomous Driving Systems (ADS) in a fully deterministic simulation environment.
+The framework enables replay-based testing by replacing the ego vehicle in recorded CARLA simulations with an autonomous driving agent(s).
 This repository contains scripts and tools to:
+- utilises scenario files/log binary files to test the ADS under controlled or modifiable conditions

-• generate replay logs of flaky scenarios in CARLA
+- applies DET-DRIVE Testing tool to test ADS in deterministic replay environment using recorded binary files of 43 flaky scenarios in CARLA simulator
-• evaluate ADS in deterministic replay environments using DET-DRIVE
-• reproduce the experimental results presented in the paper

 ## Directory structure overview:
 ```